Blue Cheese Coleslaw (Video)

-Low-Carb commercial blue cheese dressing and buttermilk make the dressing for this ridiculously easy and delicious Blue Cheese Coleslaw.
-Add some crumbled blue cheese to the coleslaw if you like a strong blue cheese flavor!
+Easy and delicious Blue Cheese Coleslaw uses commercial blue cheese dressing and buttermilk to make the dressing for this low-carb coleslaw.
+Add some crumbled blue cheese or Gorgonzola to the coleslaw if you’d like even more blue cheese flavor!

 The buttermilk adds a few carbs but you’re not using a huge amount of it, and cabbage is a vegetable that’s fairly low in carbs and loaded with fiber.
 And I’m pretty crazy over this Blue Cheese Coleslaw even when I don’t have any blue cheese crumbles to mix into the salad, but if you have crumbled blue cheese, that does take it completely over the top.
-And I could happily eat this for lunch most any time of year.
+I could happily eat this for lunch most any time of year.